smtitle

 Arthur Kingsland

-Arthur teaches a wide variety of dance genres both modern & traditional, including Australian Contemporary and Colonial, Irish Set dancing, English Country, Scottish Country and American Contra dancing.
-He is “notorious” for interesting variations and challenging dances, and writing challenging dances in a similar vein.
+Arthur teaches a wide variety of modern & traditional dance genres including Australian Contemporary and Colonial, Irish Set dancing, English Country, Scottish Country and American Contra dancing (with great assistance from his partner, Julia).

 The Newcastle Challenge